 Which in time past were not a people, but are now the people of God…among the Gentiles: that…they may by your good works, which they shall behold, glorify God in the day of visitation.”
 (I Peter 1:2, 2:9-12)

-However, Paul’s letter resulted in all in Asia – Ephesus’ sphere of influence – abandoning Paul’s leadership.
-And this is when Paul writes the pastoral manuals to his spiritual sons and successors, Timothy and Titus, instructional manuals for new leaders.
+After Paul’s letter resulted in all in Asia – Ephesus’ sphere of influence – abandoning Paul’s leadership, Paul writes the instructional pastoral manuals to his spiritual sons Jewish Timothy and Gentile Titus.

 Think about it.
 Paul would have written these at the beginning of his missionary journeys if Gentiles had qualified for these positions at that time!

 “Titus, [a Gentile yet] mine own son after the common faith…For this cause left I thee in Crete, that thou shouldest ordain elders in every city, as I had appointed thee [because there were church splits between those who followed Paul’s Gentile appointments and those who remained under Jerusalem leadership] :